 And that’s what this story is about.

-“Before they moved to the fieldhouse, the high school used this gym and there were some pretty big games played there,” says Jon Bell, of JBC (as in Jon Bell Concrete).
-Some of you may remember Bell from the 2015 Brawl in the Fall competition in Indianapolis where his entry, themed after the movie “Hoosiers,” featured concrete basketballs and a concrete court.
+“Before they moved to the fieldhouse, the high school used this gym.
+There were some pretty big games played there,” says Jon Bell, of JBC (as in Jon Bell Concrete).
+Some of you may remember Bell from the 2015 Brawl in the Fall competition in Indianapolis, where his entry, themed after the movie “Hoosiers,” featured concrete basketballs and a concrete court.

-So it was quite a swoosh in his hoop when Bell landed the contract to resurface the 10,000-square-foot floor of the old gym, which had been acquired by the town from the YMCA and was now the Henry Township Community Center.
-Although the facility wasn’t going to be used for basketball games anymore, New Castle — which is also home to the Indiana Basketball Hall of Fame and the Steve Alford All-American Inn — wanted to retain its ambiance.
+So it was quite a swoosh in his hoop when Bell landed the contract to resurface the 10,000-square-foot floor of the old gym.
+The town had acquired the gym from the YMCA and was now the Henry Township Community Center.
+Although there was no plan for the facility to host basketball games anymore, New Castle — which is also home to the Indiana Basketball Hall of Fame and the Steve Alford All-American Inn — wanted to retain its ambiance.
 It went with the territory.

 The gym’s original wood floor had been replaced with a carpet court, which Bell and his crew pulled up to reveal a precast concrete base.
 After filling in all the cracks, they put down a scratch coat of Stone Edge Surfaces’ Pro Bond before applying Pro Spray, “which gave us a wood grain look,” Bell says.

 “We scored the lines first — 6½ miles of them, I added them up — with a carbide cutting tool.
 It took us four-and-a-half 10-hour days,” he says.
 “It was not fun at all.”

 But the painstaking task produced fine joint lines, “like you’d expect to see on a basketball court,” Bell says.
 Scoring the lines created a much more realistic hardwood look than taping the floor with ¼ inch tape or saw cutting it, he adds.